 Vanilla Buttercreams are my favorite homemade gluten-free candy!!!
 Imagine biting into rich dark chocolate with a rich and creamy vanilla center.
 Positively divine!!!

 As a kid, my brothers and I would always receive one of those heart-shaped boxes of Whitman Sampler Chocolates.
 I would poke a hole in the bottom of the chocolates looking for the creamy ones.
 The vanilla buttercreams were my absolute favorite!!!!

-Honestly, I never gave it much thought about how they were made.
-It never occurred to me that these amazing candies could be made right in your very own kitchen!
+Honestly, I never gave it much thought about how these decadent candies were made.
+It never occurred to me that they could be made right in your very own kitchen!
 Then I met my wonderful mother-in-law.
 Honestly, there was nothing she could not make or do.
 (She was better than Martha Stewart and could have easily been the star of her own television show!)

-It was Christmas Day when I first sampled her homemade buttercreams.
+It was Christmas Day when I first sampled her homemade buttercream candy.
 Oh my!!!
 I wanted to take the whole plate home with me!!!!
 When I was offered dessert, I totally passed and went for the candy!
 She passed away many years ago and I have not been able to find her recipe.
 I have done my best to recreate it.
 I think she would be pleased.

 Mom tempered her chocolate and it was amazing!
 However, it is such a process I use a double-boiler to melt mine.
 Ghirardelli and Wilton both make melting wafers.
 Which are truly awesome!
 They give homemade candies a smooth finish with a glossy shine that you receive from tempered chocolate.
 However, neither company has a designated area specifically for gluten-free products.
 Because their facilities produce products containing peanuts, tree nuts, wheat and egg there is a risk for contamination.
 For peace of mind, I like to use Hershey’s Special Dark Mildly Sweet Dark Chocolate Chips.
 Click here for a list of gluten-free products from The Hershey Company.